 Understanding Energy Needs

 Active individuals—especially endurance athletes, strength athletes, and those involved in high-intensity training—are especially vulnerable, Curristin said.
-This risk is even greater for those focused on weight management, aesthetics, or competing in “making weight” sports like boxing and horse riding, she added.
+According to her, this risk is even greater for those focused on weight management, aesthetics, or competing in “making weight” sports such as boxing and equestrianism.

-Around 70 percent of the body’s calorie needs are dedicated to supporting essential functions like breathing, maintaining a steady heartbeat, digesting and absorbing food, and repairing cells and tissues, Julie Stefanski, registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics, told The Epoch Times.
-“When someone isn’t consuming enough energy, it’s not just weight that’s affected; these critical functions can be significantly impaired, impacting overall health and well-being,” she said.
+About 70 percent of the body’s calories are dedicated to supporting essential functions such as breathing, maintaining a steady heartbeat, digesting and absorbing food, and repairing cells and tissues, Julie Stefanski, registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics, told The Epoch Times.
+“When someone isn’t consuming enough energy, it’s not just weight that’s affected; these critical functions can be significantly impaired, affecting overall health and well-being,” she said.

-Contrary to the assumption that low energy availability would enhance performance, the opposite is true.
+While some assume that low energy availability enhances performance, the opposite is true.
 LEA negatively affects performance by reducing endurance, muscle strength, and glycogen stores while impairing concentration and increasing the risk of injury.
 Injuries and stress fractures are common consequences of this condition.

 LEA’s Long-Term Effects